pyeventsourcing/eventsourcing/docs/topics/tutorial/part4.rst

     test(system, MultiThreadedRunner, wait=0.1)

+Again, the applications will use the default POPO persistence module, because the environment variable ``PERSISTENCE_MODULE`` has not been set.

 SQLite environment
 ==================

-We can also run the system after configuring the applications to use the library's SQLite persistence module.
+We can also run the system of applications with the library's SQLite persistence module.
-In the example below, the applications use an in-memory SQLite database.
+In the example below, the applications use in-memory SQLite databases.

 .. code-block:: python